 The borough of Manhattan is the one of the five New York boroughs that shows the most extremes.
-Walking along 5th Avenue and Central Park South, I found it hard to believe that some people could actually afford the ritzy penthouse and gigantic corner apartments on those streets.
-You can well imagine from below what they are like, and you marvel at the opulence.
-It’s amazing the extremes of wealth in this city that we don’t even see in my country.
-Compare this unbelievable luxury to the most down-trodden slum buildings in Harlem and it is hard to believe they are in the same world, the same country and even in the same city
+Walking along 5th Avenue and Central Park South, I found it hard to believe that some people could actually afford the ritzy penthouses and gigantic corner apartments with huge terraces on those streets.
+You can well imagine from below what they are like, and the opulence is mind-boggling.
+The extremes of wealth in this city that we don’t even see in my country are not just amazing, but actually obscene.
+Compare this unbelievable luxury to the most down-trodden slum buildings in Harlem and it is hard to believe they are in the same world, the same country and the same city.

 The very first time I arrived in the City it was the enormous Central Park that I found breathtakingly beautiful, but it too varies constantly as you move from one section to another one.

 Central Park — is it a park?
 Well, it’s so much more than a park, it’s hard to say what it really is.
 As one writer says, “it’s an iconic, sprawling urban green space”.
 Just as New York City is so much more than a city, Central Park is so much more than a park.

 This enormous green space stretches from 59th Street in the south with the Zoo in the southeast corner, past huge playing fields, wood-like walkways and rocky hills, past many ponds and lakes.
 And, alongside one of the lakes, there are the statues of Hans Christian Anderson reaching out to the ugly duckling and of Alice in Wonderland with the rabbit and the Mad Hatter – my favorites among all the various statues in the park.
 You continue up north on a long walk and when you get to Bethesda Fountain, you are amazed by the enormous crowds of people, beatniks, hippies and others.
 You feel you have come a long way but you haven’t even reached the center of the park.